Arithmetical Binary Decision Tree Traversals: Decision Tree Evaluation from Diverse Perspectives

-The algorithm \textit{QuickScorer} in \cite{lucchese2015quickscorer} looks like magicians' trick and its lack of intuitions makes it difficult to understand the deeper insight behind it.
-The bitvector is position-sensitive in algorithm \ref{alg:QS}, where the nodes of are required to be numbered in breadth-first order and leaves from left to right.
+\textit{QuickScorer} in \cite{lucchese2015quickscorer} looks like magicians' trick and its lack of intuitions makes it difficult to understand the deeper insight behind it.
+The bitvector is position-sensitive in \textit{QuickScorer}, where the internal nodes and leaves are required to be numbered in breadth-first order and from left to right respectively.

-The destination leaf node of the instance $\mathbf{x}$ is determined by the internal nodes in the path from the root to the exit leaf node, it is these bitvectors in algorithm (\ref{alg:both}) that play the lead role during traversal rather than the other bitvectors.
-Thus, we should take it into consideration when designing new test vector $\vec s$.
+The exit leaf node of the instance $\mathbf{x}$ is determined by the internal nodes in the path from the root to the exit leaf node, so it is those associated Boolean tests in Algorithm \ref{alg:QS} that play the lead role during traversal rather than the false bitvectors.
+We should take it into consideration when designing new decision tree traversal approaches in language of matrix computation.
+For simplicity, we call the path from the root node to a leaf node $l\in\mathcal{L}$ as the decision path of $\ell$ in decision tree $T(\mathcal{N},\mathcal{L})$ thereafter.

-\begin{defi} The signed test vector $\vec s$ for an input $\mathbf{x}$ is a binary vector where $1$ signifies a false node and $-1$ signifies a true node in a decision tree. \end{defi}
+\begin{defi} The signed test vector $\mathbf{s}$ for an input $\mathbf{x}$ is a binary vector where $1$s signify false nodes and $-1$s signify true nodes in a decision tree. \end{defi} We can find the equation $\mathbf{s}=2\mathbf{t}- \vec 1$ by comparing definition \ref{def:right-vec} and \ref{sign-vector}.